Write a Book Review That Helps (And Why It Matters)

 If you'd like to, you can disclaim your review with a note or something similar at the beginning or end of your review:

-I received a review copy and am voluntarily leaving my honest thoughts.
+I received a review copy and am voluntarily leaving my honest opinion.

 Have thoughts?
 Questions?
 Favorite books you’ve reviewed recently?
 I’d love to hear from you.